vegawidget/ggvega/dev/DSC-2019/dsc.md

 ![](dsc_files/figure-gfm/unnamed-chunk-2-1.svg)<!-- -->

-With vlbuildr, we can add selections and conditional encodings without addresssing this issue in ggvega/ggplot2.
+With vlbuildr, we can add selections and conditional encodings without addressing this issue in ggvega/ggplot2.

 <br />